kgavrilov1905/CDC_Dataset_Analysis/README.md

 red and black lines show the full model slope for both, all states and states with growing obesity rates respectively.

-We can investigate this further by looking more closely at the observations.
-States that have relatively low obesity rates in 2011, tend to maintain that trend and hold obesity rates constant.
-On the other hand, states with higher obesity rates initially, show evidence of increasing rates.

 ``` r
 model_updated = lm(Data_Value36 ~ Year, data = Q36_reduced)
 summary(model_updated)